MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 - You must have Microsoft Edge 115.0.1901.7 or greater installed.
 - You must be a [Microsoft Edge Administrator](/azure/active-directory/roles/permissions-reference#edge-administrator) or a [Global Administrator](/azure/active-directory/roles/permissions-reference#global-administrator) to access the experience in Microsoft 365 Admin Center.
-- You must be using one of the following supported operating systems: Windows 10+ or Windows Server 2016+.
+- You must be using one of the following supported operating systems: Windows 10/11 or Windows Server 2016 or later.
 See [Microsoft Edge Supported Operating Systems](/deployedge/microsoft-edge-supported-operating-systems) for specifics.

 > [!IMPORTANT]
 > The Microsoft Edge management service uses the Cloud Policy service, which currently isn't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 GCC, or Office 365 GCC High and DoD.
 [Learn more about the Cloud Policy service for Microsoft 365](/deployoffice/admincenter/overview-cloud-policy#requirements-for-using-cloud-policy).